jamiestorey/CodeEveryDay/README.md

 [Day: 062](https://github.com/jamiestorey/CodeEveryDay/tree/master/062) - ❌ - 🙃
 [Day: 063](https://github.com/jamiestorey/CodeEveryDay/tree/master/063) - 😤 - Tried to use Python to bulk insert sports api data into a MySQL databse but failed
 [Day: 064](https://github.com/jamiestorey/CodeEveryDay/tree/master/064) - Python - As above I still tired to insert data into a MySQL database but only inserred 1 row.
 There's over 500 to insert later
+[Day: 065](https://github.com/jamiestorey/CodeEveryDay/tree/master/065) - Python - Completed what I wanted to do from Days 063 and 064